YourFavoriteKyle/Smartsheet-Data-Uploader/README.md

 # Smartsheet Data Tracker
 A command line application that updates an existing sheet with data from external sources.

+## Disclaimer

+This repository originated from the work done at [smartsheet-platform/Smartsheet-Data-Tracker](https://github.com/smartsheet-platform/Smartsheet-Data-Tracker).
+To keep track of changes made from the original work, the [Smartsheet-Data-Tracker](https://github.com/YourFavoriteKyle/Smartsheet-Data-Uploader/tree/Smartsheet-Data-Tracker) branch was added and locked.

 ## Purpose

 The Smartsheet Data Tracker is an application that uses one or more external data sources to update existing rows in a Smartsheet with values determined by a lookup column in the sheet.